ibois-epfl/TSlam/README.md

 ./monocular_slam live:0 camera_calibration.yml
 ```
 Here are some optional parameters:
 - `-voc`: Path to the vocabulary file for the feature describer.
+If an input map is specified, this is not needed;
+otherwise, you won't be able to run mapping.
 In the root folder we provide `orb.fbow` for you to use.
 - `-out`: Path to the output map.
 - `-map`: Path to the input map.
 - `-outvideo`: Path to the output video.
 (You should specify the file extension, use `.mp4` if you have no preference).